-Pension Consulting Services.
+Retirement Plan Consulting Services.
 Adviser assists 401(k) plan sponsors in the evaluation and selection of investment options, which generally consist of mutual funds offered to plan participants.
 Adviser evaluates the number and types of funds offered under each plan and recommends a menu of investment options and allocation models.
-Pension consulting services are provided on a non-discretionary basis.
-Adviser may provide advice to plan participants.
+401(k) plan consulting services are provided to plan sponsors on a non-discretionary basis.
+Advice to plan participants is not offered.